Hollywood Immigration Appeals Lawyers

 If you have filed an EOIR-29 (Notice of Appeal to the Board of Immigration Appeals) to appeal a decision by USCIS on a Form I-130 (Petition for Alien Relative) or Form I-360 (Petition for Amerasian, Widow[er], or Special Immigrant) there is no telling how long it will take to be processed.
 On average, it takes about 180 days or 6 months.
 However, in some cases, it has taken as long as 18 months to process.

 Unfavorable Decision?
-Call our Immigration Appeal Lawyers at (888) 340-8424.
+Call Our Immigration Appeal Lawyers at 786-686-3090

-Our immigration attorneys in Hollywood are here for you even if you have given up hope.
+Our immigration attorneys in South Florida are here for you even if you have given up hope.
 You may have the ability to appeal a decision that has been made under specific circumstances, but it is important to understand that you need a knowledgeable lawyer to guide you through the process.
 With the proper paperwork and our focus on responding in a timely manner, we may be able to help get the decision on your immigration petition reversed.